allthingslinux/tux/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template

 ## Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)
+If this change fixes any issues please put "Fixes #XX" in the description.

 ## Type of Change